SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/tutorials/DOM_Making_DOM_Stateful.md

 uid: DOM_Making_DOM_Stateful
 ---

-# Making a DOM module state-aware
+# Making a DOM objects state-aware

-This tutorial shows how you can make your DOM module state-aware.
+This tutorial shows how you can make your DOM objects state-aware.
 This allows a DOM instance to behave differently depending on the state it transitions to.
 The following things can be defined for each state:

 - Which fields are **visible** to the user.
 - Which fields are **read-only** for the user.